bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 The module allows to transform the data aggregated from input streams applying the idea of a sliding window.

 A window is a period of time that is multiple of a batch and during which the batches of input events are collected into a queue for further transformation.
+Or a window can be set to a number of batches.
+The window closes once it is full, i.e. the set number of batches is collected.

 The diagram below is a simple illustration of how a sliding window operation looks like.